healer-op/eCaptcha/README.md

 # eCaptcha
 ✅ New Emoji Captcha For Website 🥳 [ Work In Progress ]👷‍♂️

+# This Project is Now Moved To https://github.com/eCaptcha

 # Whats New.
 eCaptcha is A New Captcha verification system that uses emojis as a base to find out a real person.\
 The Person Need To Click of Correct Answer to Progess in Verification.\